0, 1, 2, 3, ...1.23, 2.45, 5.0, ...'hello', 'x', ...True, FalseTrue and False1 < 0

 print(f'x = {x}, which is negative')

-• Similar to the if statement, it begins with the else keyword and is followed by a colon (:)
+else Statement¶else statement must follow an if statement and its indented then-blockif statement, it begins with the else keyword and is followed by a colon (:)if tired == 'Yes':

 if tired == 'Yes':